bauhausjs/phantom-html2pdf/README.md

 On Macs the generated PDF is going to be a bitmap, however it works perfectly fine on Linux and Windows Servers.
 So be careful when developing and testing on Macs; it's going to work in production :-)

+## Custom Fonts

+*Custom fonts on PhantomJS step-by-step for Ubuntu*

+- Get a Type1 version of the font you need.
+I needed to do a conversion from TrueType— there are lots of tools to do this with.
+- Upload your Type1 font to your ‘/usr/share/fonts/type1' directory.
+- Run ‘fc-cache -fv’
+- Enjoy having PhantomJS with your new font.

+Thanks to @befreestudios for this!

 ## License

 [MIT](LICENSE)